They were like The Beatles of Video Games. They could take on seemingly any genre of gamingRare

 - Creator Thumbprint: Keys.
 Enormous keys, bigger and heavier than the characters, the most famous being the infamous ice key from Banjo-Kazooie / Banjo Tooie.
 Both Diddy Kong Racing and Donkey Kong 64 feature gigantic gold keys as plot coupons; finding or using a key is always a momentous occasion.
 Atic Atac was all about finding the four small(ish - they're the same size as a wrench) keys that unlocked the doors to find the ACG Master Key, a gold key that took up your entire inventory.

 - Executive Meddling: Even former employees agree that Microsoft's micro-management of the company has hurt their business.
 To contrast, Rare made tons of games under Nintendo, yet it has probably only made about ten or fewer games for the entirety of their Microsoft ownership.
-Prior to Kinect Sports and the restructuring, Rare made just as many game for Nintendo's portable consoles as it did for Microsoft's home consoles.
+Prior to Kinect Sports and the restructuring, Rare made just as many games for Nintendo's portable consoles as it did for Microsoft's home consoles.

 - Funny Animal